TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-howdoi-generaladvisoryorguidance.md

 # Advisory or general guidance

-You can find answers to many common questions in [Log Analytics FAQ](https://docs.microsoft.com/azure/azure-monitor/platform/log-faq).
-ALso, you can select *'Diagnose and solve problems'* from your workspace in Azure portal to view solutions for common problems in.
+You can find answers to many common questions in the [Log Analytics FAQ](https://docs.microsoft.com/azure/azure-monitor/platform/log-faq).
+Additionally, you can select **Diagnose and solve problems** from your workspace in Azure portal to view solutions for common problems.

 ## **Recommended Steps**

 Review the following topics for background information and troubleshooting.<br>

-**Resource providers and azure logs:**
+### Resource providers and Azure logs

 * Overview of [Azure Activity log]( https://docs.microsoft.com/azure/azure-monitor/platform/activity-logs-overview)
 * Learn how to [query Diagnostics data]( https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-logs-stream-log-store#examples) in a Log Analytics workspace?